 As you approach 8 or more courses, the entire meal becomes more of a tasting menu, with the size of each portion being much smaller.
 The more courses there are, the longer it takes to eat and complete the entire meal.

 Serving multiple courses is one of the many reasons why French people spend more time at the table than in other cultures.
-Even for everyday dinners where French families serve family style, the cheese is usually a separate course.
+The cheese is usually a separate course, even for everyday dinners where French families serve family style.

 What is a formal full-course meal the French way?

 A French full course meal is a gastronomic or gourmet meal with several courses served sequentially one after the other.

-This sounds just like the definition I gave you above for a multi-course meal.
-However, there are certain French dining customs and elements that don’t exist in other cultures, especially during a formal French full course meal.
+This sounds like the definition I gave you above for a multi-course meal.
+However, there are certain French dining customs and elements that don’t exist in other cultures, especially during a formal French full-course dinner.

 For example, a classic multi-course French meal usually begins with a light aperitif (a predinner alcoholic drink) and ends with a digestif (an after-dinner drink).
 This isn’t always the case in other cultures.
 In between the before and after dinner, alcoholic beverages are at least four separate courses served sequentially but can go as high as 7 courses, even when cooked at home.